 The above process is typically accomplished in less than a minute or two.

 What backend library dependencies do web apps created with CodeIgniter Wizard have?

 None.
 CodeIgniter Wizard creates pretty standard code and the classes it generates rely on a couple of base model and controller classes, also a standard CodeIgniter helper file all of which you can customize to your own needs.

 What software license is required?

 Web applications created using CodeIgniter Wizard contain open-source software and they come with a MIT license which you are granted.
 CodeIgniter Wizard itself requires a proprietary commercial license per user which you will have automatically obtained by purchasing the product from the Mac app store.
 Ozar, the developer does neither have, nor will claim any rights on what you create with CodeIgniter Wizard.

 Which exact version of CodeIgniter framework do web apps generated with the Wizard use?

-At the time of this writing, the stable release of CI framework was 4.1.2, and CI Wizard also creates apps using this version requiring PHP 7.3 minimum.
-If you need to support PHP 7.2 anyhow, you can still create a CI 4.0.4 web app using the Wizard by selecting that version from the framework dropdown menu.
+At the time of the development of this version, the stable release of CI framework was 4.1.4, and CI Wizard currently creates apps using version 4.1.3 which you can still update to the latest version using

 I am a newbie PHP developer who knows nothing about CodeIgniter.
 Is CodeIgniter Wizard good for me?